Samples › Host

 Career advice featured in Forbes, Glassdoor, MarketWatch, Reader's Digest, The CheatSheet

-TV Hosts are the star of the show.
+TV Hosts are the stars of the show.
 Whether on a local or national network, they are charged with delivering the day’s news, weather, and other announcements to the general public.
 It’s about more than just reading a script.
 Hosts play an active role by researching news topics and working with producers on original content and program choices.

 To excel in this career, you will need to be a skilled communicator who can lead a dynamic conversation when interviewing guests or moderating panel discussions on the show.
 If you are certain you have what it takes, it’s time to showcase your talents on paper.
-Get a leg up on the competition with a resume crafted by our professional writers.
-In this guide, we share the most effective tips and tricks you can use when writing your resume.

 How to write a resume

 First, let’s talk about how to write a TV Host resume.
 Before now, you may have relied on “word of mouth” and agent referrals.
 However, having a polished document that highlights your value is never a bad idea.
-Here’s a quick breakdown of what to include:

 Start with a catchy summary